Board-Folk/TRS80IJP/README.md

 ## Thanks

   * The rest of the Board Folk
-  * Adrian Black and friends for their test ROM which has been invaluable during testing. https://github.com/misterblack1/trs80-diagnosticrom
+  * Adrian Black and friends for their test ROM which has been invaluable during testing.
+[TRS-80 Diagnostic ROM](https://github.com/misterblack1/trs80-diagnosticrom).